Summer of 1972 – School’s Out.

-The summer had already got off to a great start when it was announced that the summer school holidays had been extended by two weeks to align the school leaving age in Scotland to 16 with the rest of the UK.
+The summer of 72 got off to a great start when it was announced that the school holidays had been extended by two weeks to align the school leaving age in Scotland (to sixteen), with the rest of the UK.

-On top of that I had been invited to go on a camping holiday to Ayr by a good mate Alan McGuire and his family, so five of us and a dog made our way down the old A77 to join the other happy campers at Ayr Racecourse in August 1972.
+On top of that I had been invited to go on a camping holiday doon the coast by a good mate Alan McGuire and his family, so five of us and a dog made our way down the old A77 to join other happy campers at Ayr Racecourse which was utilised as a camping site during the off season.

-The next 10 days were among the best of my young life.
+The next 10 days were among the happiest of my young life.

-I usually missed Top of the Pops (TOTP) because it clashed with football training on a Thursday, but I always made an effort to watch it during the holidays, and I was glad I did that summer, as there were so many memorable moments.
+I often missed Top of the Pops during the football season because it clashed with football training on a Thursday night, but I always made an effort to watch it when I could, and the summer of 72 presented so many memorable moments.

-The following week Alice Cooper exploded onto our screens for the first time, all menacing in black with ghoulish eye makeup and a sword.
-It was all theatre of course but we didn’t know it at the time, and we were suitably shocked.
+The following week another unknown.
+Alice Cooper exploded onto our screens with “Schools Out“, menacingly dressed in black with ghoulish eye makeup and a sword.
+It was all theatre of course but we didn’t know it at the time, and were suitably shocked.

 Once again Woolies duly received my hard-earned paper-round money.